CarmeTeam/Carme-Docu/InstallDoc/README.md

 - Linux Base Distribution
   - Ubuntu 20.04-focal, 22.04-jammy, and 24.04-noble.
-  - Debian 10-buster, 11-bullseye, 12-bookworm.
+  - Debian 11-bullseye, 12-bookworm.

-- Single Devices
+- Devices
-  - Laptops, Desktops, RPis, VMs using Linux or WSL (Windows Subsystem for Linux).
+  - Laptops, PCs, RPis, VMs using Linux or WSL.
+Windows users, refer to: [How to install Carme-demo in a Windows device considering a WSL test environment](#how-to-install-carme-demo-in-a-windows-device-considering-a-wsl-test-environment).

 - Clusters
+  - All nodes must have the same timezone.
+  - In all nodes, the user must have the same user ID and group ID.
-  - Must include 1 head-node and >1 compute-nodes.
+  - The cluster must include 1 head-node and >1 compute-nodes.
   - SSH access from the head-node to itself must be set for the root user, i.e., `ssh localhost`.
 Neither password nor passphrase is allowed, use SSH keys.
   - SSH access from the head-node to the compute-nodes must be set for the root user.
 Neither password nor passphrase is allowed, use SSH keys.
   - SSH access between the compute-nodes must be set for the root user.
 Neither passwords nor passphrases are allowed, use SSH keys.